Student Activities

 Student Activities on Campus

 The Student Activities Council plans many events such as film screenings, concerts, off-campus trips, national and cultural entertainment, live performances, and campus traditions including Homecoming and Banana Day.
-Student Activities also plays a vital role in coordinating Ramboree, an annual outdoor music festival in the Spring, and helps plan Rams After Hours, a weekly, late-night programming series.
+Student Activities also plays a vital role in coordinating Ramboree, an annual outdoor festival in the Spring, and plans Rams After Hours, a late-night programming series.

 Students can engage in campus life through participation and involvement in campus activities and student organizations.
 All students have an opportunity to attend campus events and join the Student Activities Council to become part of the event planning and implementation process.
 Students are encouraged and have the opportunity to assess all programming, making sure that the products presented serve their best interest and personal development.
 Leadership roles are always available and these opportunities to be active in the organization can become one of the more enriching experiences while at WCU.
 Becoming involved builds individual self-esteem and a sense of community – two important qualities that enhance a student’s life.